Kanban card

 How to move Kanban cards?

-By default, cards show the number of days remaining till the task’s due date, and the date itself is visible when you hover the mouse pointer over the calendar icon on a card.
-Due Date Preview
+By default, cards display the number of days left until their due date.
+But to see the exact date, just hover over the calendar icon on the card.

-If you don’t see a due date field on your cards, then go to Settings - Card Template and enable the field.
+If you don’t see a due date field on your cards, head to Settings → Card Template and turn it on.
+Keep in mind that board settings are only accessible to project managers or board owners.

 What does it mean to block a task?